companieshouse/test-data-generator/README.md

   - A usage example for creating a company with registered office in dispute: `{ "registered_office_is_in_dispute": true }`
   - A usage example for creating a company with padded company number: `{ "is_company_number_padding": true }`
   - A usage example for creating a company with company name: `{ "company_name": "Test Company Ltd" }`
+  - A usage example for creating a company with alphabetical search: `{ "alphabetical_search": true }`
+  - A usage example for creating a company with advanced search: `{ "advanced_search": true }`

 - DELETE: Sending a DELETE request on the endpoint `{Base URL}/test-data/company/{companyNumber}` will delete the test company.
 There is a required parameter that is Authcode which needs to be included in the request body to be allowed to delete the test company.
 A usage example looks like this: `{"auth_code":"222222"}`
 - Health Check: Sending a GET request on the endpoint `{Base URL}/test-data/healthcheck` will return a status code and an empty response body.